adbar/simplemma/training/README.rst

 Running the evaluation
 ----------------------

 The scores are calculated on `Universal Dependencies <https://universaldependencies.org/>`_ treebanks on single word tokens (including some contractions but not merged prepositions).

+Each figure published in the main README is the accuracy on that language's best-performing general-purpose treebank; parallel, spoken, learner, historical and other narrow-domain treebanks are excluded.
+Two annotation-driven exceptions apply.
+The Dutch figure excludes underscore-joined compound lemmas (e.g. ``klooster_orde``), an Alpino convention that single-token output cannot match — it is ≈0.88 without that exclusion.
+Hebrew and Arabic proclitics fuse onto their host word in real text but are scored as pre-split sub-tokens by the protocol above, so on whole, unsegmented input those accuracies are ≈0.77 and ≈0.74.

-They can be reproduced by the following steps:
+The scores can be reproduced by the following steps:

 1. Install the evaluation dependencies, Python >= 3.10 required (``pip install ".[dev]"``)
 2. Run ``python3 -m training.download_eval_data``, which resolves the pinned